operasoftware/devopera/articles/_posts/2014-10-14-opera-mini-chrome-os.md

 	<img src="{{ page.id }}/chrome-os-launcher.jpg" alt="Chrome OS launcher integration" class="figure__media">
 	<figcaption class="figure__caption">Chrome OS launcher integration</figcaption>
 </figure>

-You can watch a quick demo of Opera Mini with ARC in [this YouTube video](https://www.youtube.com/watch?v=FA2UDyTB7lI).

 If you already use the official Android applications on Chrome OS, [follow the instructions on GitHub](https://github.com/vladikoff/chromeos-apk#setup-for-chrome-os--app-conversion) to get Opera Mini working with the official runtime.
 At this time the official runtime can only run up to four applications on Chrome OS.
 If you do not have an Android device, then obtain the Opera Mini APK file and follow the instructions of the [`chromeos-apk`](https://github.com/vladikoff/chromeos-apk) project to get Opera Mini working using a Node.js conversion tool.